Addie-020/Joint-Estimator-of-Parameters-of-Short-Time-Sinusoid/README.md

 ## 3	Documentation

-A documentation on this project will soon be available.
+A research report on this project is available.
+The link is at the top of this document.